danimelchor/clypi/docs/index.md

 Parameters:
 - `s`: the string being aligned
 - `alignment`: one of `left`, `right`, or `center`
-- `width`: the wished final visible widht of the string
+- `width`: the wished final visible width of the string

 Examples: